-The Company recognized a loss on extinguishment of debt of \$0.7 million for the year ended December 31, 2017.
-There was no extinguishment of debt during the year ended December 31, 2016.
-The loss on extinguishment of debt consists of the unamortized portion of the final fee payment, a loan prepayment fee, the write-off of unamortized debt issuance costs, unamortized warrant valuation discount and miscellaneous costs incurred as a result of our repayment of the 2015 Term Loan totaling \$10.0 million.
+There was no extinguishment of debt during the year ended December 31, 2018.
+For the year ended December 31, 2017, we recognized a loss on extinguishment of debt of \$0.7 million.
+The loss on extinguishment of debt consists of a final payment fee, a loan prepayment fee, the write-off of unamortized debt issuance costs, unamortized warrant valuation discount and miscellaneous costs incurred as a result of our repayment of the 2015 Term Loan totaling \$10.0 million.